Kesses Dam

 Kesses Dam (or Lake Lessos) is a small man-made lake in Kenya.
 It is one of the sources of the Yala River.

 It is used as a source of water for irrigation and domestic use, and also for boating and other water activities.

 Location

 Kesses Dam is in Kesses Sub County of Uasin Gishu County, on a plateau in Rift Valley.

 The climate is cool and temperate.

-The region has level terrain with medium gradient hills with shallow depressions.
+The area has level terrain with medium gradient hills with shallow depressions.

 There are wetlands and small permanent streams.

 Kesses Dam is 31 km south of Eldoret town and 6 km east of the main campus of Moi University, at an elevation of 2750 m.

 It receives most of its water from the Tarakwa and Nderugut rivers, which enter the reservoir from the east through a swamp of Typha latifolia and Cyperus species.

 The catchment area is about 1720 ha.

 As of 2012 the reservoir had an area of 189 ha.